AgarwalConsulting/Rust-Training/Agenda/outline.md

   - Turning our single-threaded web server into multi-threaded

 - Building a ReSTful API
-  - Serialization & deserialization
+  - JSON serialization & deserialization
-    - JSON
-    - XML

 - Working with `reqwest` to interact with third-party APIs

 - Adding authentication to your APIs

 - Building a micro-service based app using Rust
+  - Best practices & architecture
   - Adding graceful shutdown & cleanup